 It is not uncommon for a municipality to receive many contradictory complaints about a single road.
 One resident wants speed bumps to slow drivers down, while another wants a higher speed limit so he can get where he needs to go.

-The policy considers multiple factors.
+The new traffic calming policy considers multiple factors.
 Is the road a busy major artery or a quiet local road?
 Will traffic calming measures on one route result in short cutting through another route?
 Will a change require police enforcement in order to be effective?
 Has access by emergency vehicles been considered?

 Key points from the policy